-Asian shares slip after US stock tumble amid trade tensions
+Asian shares slip, Europe mixed amid US-China trade tensions

 Trade tensions flared after China retaliated for U.S. support of protesters in Hong Kong, putting investors in a selling mood.
 Asian regional markets are generally hurt by declines in trade and the slowdown in the Chinese economy that might cause.

 Investors have been hoping that the world’s two biggest economies can make progress toward at least staving off new tariffs scheduled for Dec.
 15 on $160 billion worth of Chinese products, including smartphones and laptops.
-The latest friction between Washington and Beijing could hamper that progress.

-The negotiations to end the longstanding trade war could face a tougher path this month following the flareup over Hong Kong.
+Negotiations on ending the longstanding trade war could face a tougher path this month following the flareup over Hong Kong.

 China said Monday it will suspend U.S. military ship and aircraft visits to the semi-autonomous territory.
-It also plans to sanction several American pro-democracy groups in retaliation for passage of legislation supporting months’ long anti-government protests.
+It also plans to sanction several American pro-democracy groups in retaliation for the passage of legislation supporting monthslong anti-government protests.

 The law, signed last Wednesday by President Donald Trump, mandates sanctions on Chinese and Hong Kong officials who carry out human rights abuses and requires an annual review of the favorable trade status that Washington grants Hong Kong.